 There are several types of dental veneers, and the kind you select will influence how the procedure affects your real teeth.
 Three of the most common types of veneers available are porcelain veneers, composite veneers, and Lumineers, and they all have unique characteristics when it comes to composition and application.

 A long-established and sought-after cosmetic dentistry procedure, porcelain veneers require the removal of a slight amount of tooth enamel in order to make room for the porcelain shields.
-This reshaping allows the veneers to sit on your teeth properly and create that coveted perfect smile.
+This reshaping allows the veneers to sit on your teeth properly and create that coveted Hollywood smile.
 A tooth-colored cement is used to meticulously secure each veneer to the front surface of each individual tooth, and a special curing light is used to permanently bond the veneers.
 This careful process ensures that veneers have longevity and stability.

 Lumineers are applied to teeth the same way as traditional veneers, but with one major difference - little to no prep work.
 In fact Lumineers are also known as "no-prep veneers" because of the minimal work required to adhere them to your teeth.
 The teeth are typically cleaned and may be lightly sanded to make room for the veneers, but Lumineers are even thinner than the thin porcelain veneers and tooth enamel is unlikely to need to be removed as part of prep.

-Composite veneers are shaped directly onto the teeth in the dentist's office using a composite, filling-like material.
+Composite Veneers are shaped directly onto the teeth in the dentist's office using a composite, filling-like material.
 This smile makeover option usually doesn't require the removal of tooth enamel, which means the veneers can look thicker and less natural because of the process and the materials used to make the changes.

 All veneers are carefully customized to create a flawless, natural-looking new smile.
 And, of course, the whole point of veneers is to upgrade the look of your natural teeth.